FANHATCHA/Assignments/ProgrammingCompetition/JavaGraphTheory.md

 -Can be used to solve problems with more than one source or sink by modifying the original graph (adding a new node and edges with capacities that will not inhibit the flow).
 Can also be used to solve problems where nodes have a capacity (split nodes in half and add a new edge between them with the desired capacity).

--Can also be used to find the minimum cut (see below).
+-Can also be used to find the minimum cut by modifying a few lines (see below).

 ``` java
   // NOTE: This only passed 12/49 tests on Kattis (Maximum Flow problem), but failed due to a time-out